Digital city Nuremberg

 Economy

-You can find out more about Nuremberg as a business location on the websites of the City of Nuremberg (please switch language for English version) and the European Metropolitan Region Nuremberg (in German, English available soon).
+Further information on Nuremberg as a business location can be found on the websites of the City of Nuremberg and the European Metropolitan Region of Nuremberg.

 Science